shabaj-ahmed/photo_album/README.md

 ## Database Schema
 The database schema was chosen to support the structured organisation and retrieval of photos based on associated metadata.
 The core principles guiding this schema were:
-- **Normalisation** – Repeated data such as people, groups, and emotions are stored in separate tables and linked through join tables to reduce redundancy and maintain data integrity.
+- **Normalisation** – Similar data like people, groups, and emotions are stored only once in their own tables, and connected to images through link tables.
+This avoids repeating the same information and keeps everything accurate and consistent.
 - **Queryability** – The design supports efficient filtering and searching of images by associated tags, such as person, group, or emotion.

 <p align="center">